hstarmans/firestarter/pi_hat/readme.md

 # Possible improvements
 - SDIO connector not connected to FPGA.
 This is faster than SPI.
-- zero stepper capacitor is denoted on board as 12 V
+- Ground of the stepper capacitor is denoted on board as 12 V
+- chip select SPI 1 is connected to GPIO7, this should be GPIO 18.

 # Schema
 ![](./images/pihat_schema.svg)